 Whether it's his ability to make you laugh at impossibly dumb stuff, or his inherently memorable characters (Billy Madison was 20 years ago!), it's hard to deny that Sandler has given a lot to the world of entertainment.
-Has all of it been good?
-No. But these are the facts that shape one of the most polarizing comedians in cinema.
+Was all of it good?
+No. But these facts shape one of the most polarizing comedians in cinema.
 Find out what you didn't know about Adam Sandler!

-Sandler cites his father's temperamental influence as one of the reasons he got into comedy.
+Sandler cites his father's temperamental influence as one of the reasons he got into comedy:

-"I never had a speech from my father [saying], 'This is what you must do or shouldn't do,' but I just learned to be led by example.
+I never had a speech from my father [saying], 'This is what you must do or shouldn't do,' but I just learned to be led by example.
 My father wasn't perfect.
 He had a temper.
 I took some of that.
-He would snap, but the older he got, he started calming down....
-[P]art of my father having a temper led to me developing a sense of humor to calm the old man down.
-That kind of sense of humor."
+He would snap, but the older he got, he started calming down... part of my father having a temper led to me developing a sense of humor to calm the old man down.

 In addition to his movie success, Sandler garnered much acclaim from music critics as well.
 His first comedy album, They're All Going to Laugh at You!, was nominated for a Grammy and eventually went double platinum.
-His second album, What the Hell Happened to Me?, released three years later, received the same honor.
+His second album, What the Hell Happened to Me?, released three years later, received the same honors.

 Adam Sandler was honored with the 2,431st star on the Hollywood Walk of Fame.
 He received the recognition in the motion picture category on February 1st, 2011, in anticipation of his then-upcoming film, Just Go With It.
-Henry Winkler was the honorary guest speaker at the event.
+Henry Winkler was the guest speaker at the event.